HoG Handbook

 Call your doctor or treatment center if:

 • You have any of the signs of a GI bleed.
-Your doctor has to find out where the bleeding is coming from.
+Your doctor needs to find out where the bleeding is coming from.

 • You have pain in your stomach area.
 Your doctor will check to find the source of the pain and make sure none of your organs are injured or diseased.